MatheusDosAnjos/LoboClock/README.md

 # LoboClock 🐺⏰

-A modern, feature-rich chess clock application built with React Native and TypeScript.
+A modern, feature-rich chess clock application built with React Native and TypeScript for iOS, Android, and Web.
 LoboClock provides multiple timing strategies for chess games, tournaments, and other turn-based activities.
 It was developed as a part of the LoBoGames project, which objective is to promote the interest in Logical Board Games, encouraging and cultivating logical reasoning among students.

 ## 📸 Screenshots
 <div align="center">
   <img src="assets/screenshots/home_screen.jpeg" width="200" />
   <img src="assets/screenshots/selection_screen.jpeg" width="200" />